-Complaints against Milwaukee officer who killed 3 dismissed
+Complaints against suburban Milwaukee officer who killed 3 are dismissed

 Protests followed the most recent shooting outside Mayfair Mall in February.
 Alvin Cole, a Black 17-year-old, was shot five times by Mensah after he fled from police following a disturbance inside the mall.
 Mensah, who also is Black, said he shot Cole because he had pointed a gun at him.

 Mensah was suspended by the Wauwatosa Police and Fire Commission after a complaint was filed by Anderson’s family.
-Anderson was shot after Mensah found him sitting in a car in a city park after hours in 2016.
+Anderson was fatally shot after Mensah found him sitting in a car in a city park after hours in 2016.
 Mensah also fatally shot Gonzales in 2015 after Gonzales refused to drop a sword, according to police.

 On the same day that Milwaukee County District Attorney John Chisholm cleared Mensah of any criminal wrongdoing in Cole’s death, an independent investigator hired by the commission recommended that Mensah be fired.